DarylCheong/GA-Capstone/README.md

 ![accuracy results](https://darylcheong.github.io/GA-Capstone/images/accuracy_results.png)

-In terms of accuracy scores, the testing results of all 9 models were able to exceed the baseline accuracy of 0.77408.
+In terms of accuracy scores, our models will need to achieve an accuracy score that is higher than the baseline of 0.77408.
+From the results, all 9 models were able to exceed the baseline.
 The **Logistic Regression** models in general had the lowest scores, while the **Random Forest** models had the best.

 When comparing the 4 accuracy graphs,the random forest (oversample) model was consistently able to achieve one of the highest scores across all 4.